GrantCuster/garden/content/posts/2024-09-03-09-37-47-Cyberdeck-glasses-edition.md

 - INIU 45w charger - [link](https://www.amazon.com/dp/B09GJQG5S3?ref_=pe_386300_442618370_TE_sc_as_ri_0)
 - Technikable bluetooth keyboard - [link](https://www.boardsource.xyz/products/Technikable)

-The big plus of the mini PC is it has a powered display portout that can run the glasses, and another usb-c in for the battery (or laptop charger) power.
+The big plus of the mini PC is it has a powered display port out that can run the glasses, and another usb-c in for the battery (or laptop charger) power.

-Most of the time this all gets transported in Bellroy crossbody bag.
+Most of the time this all gets transported in Bellroy cross-body bag.

 - Bellroy bag